Whatsapp Icon

 Transoral Endoscopic Thyroidectomy Vestibular Approach (TOETVA)

 TOETVA is a novel technique where the surgery is performed through the mouth, leaving no visible scars.
-This approach is particularly appealing for patients concerned about neck scarring.
+This approach is particularly appealing to patients concerned about neck scarring.
 While not suitable for all cases, TOETVA represents a breakthrough in cosmetic outcomes for thyroid surgery.

 In conclusion, the advances in thyroidectomy techniques, including minimally invasive, robotic, and transoral surgeries, are revolutionizing the management of thyroid cancer.
 These technologies make thyroid surgery safer, less painful, and more cosmetically appealing.
 Patients undergoing thyroidectomy for cancer now have options that were unimaginable just a decade ago, underscoring the importance of discussing these advances with your healthcare provider.